 Landscape architecture today enjoys greater cultural relevance, public visibility, and potential for professional leadership than at any time in recent history.
 The Department has been among the most significant centers in the world for the production and dissemination of landscape knowledge.
 The Department aspires to be the preeminent venue for the education of landscape architects as they are increasingly called upon as design professionals uniquely capable of representing and responding to the challenges found at the intersection of design culture, urbanization and environment.

-Anita Berrizbeitia, Professor of Landscape Architecture & Chair of the Department of Landscape Architecture
+Gary R. Hilderbrand, Peter Louis Hornbeck Professor in Practice of Landscape Architecture & Chair of the Department of Landscape Architecture

 Inside Landscape Architecture